edg-l/edgarluque.com/content/blog/creating_a_kernel.md

 - 48-bit virtual addresses (using canonical addressing)
 - 4 KiB page size (typically)

 The 48-bit virtual addresses need to be canonical, that is, they have to be sign extended.
-Also there is a gap in virtual addresses that aren't due to this.
+Also there is a gap in virtual addresses that aren't valid due to this.

 Each page table has 512 entries of 8 bytes each, requiring 9 bits to address each entry.